Meeting Time: March 23, 2023 at 10:00am PDT

 • Default_avatar

-Kate Riley over 1 year ago
+Kate Riley almost 2 years ago

 I am writing to support the preservation of this massive Valley Oak.
 The City has a stated commitment to preserving and protecting its urban tree canopy, especially the native oaks that were a major element in the environment before it was settled by Europeans.
 While the age of this tree is unknown, it is likely to be older that the built environment around it.